 Perhaps I am biased, as I moved to Florida 16 years ago and I call this place “home”.
-It means I have been exploring every corner of the Sunshine State, and I know Florida like the back of my hand, which is why I am sharing the top off the beaten path in Florida – from the most amazing pristine beaches to the hidden gems most tourists don’t even know about.
+It means I have been exploring every corner of the Sunshine State.
+I know Florida like the back of my hand, which is why I am sharing the top off the beaten path in Florida that you need to add to your bucket list!

-This guide is packed with insider tips on how to visit the best off the beaten path in Florida.
-So, without further ado, pack your sunscreen and camera and get ready to explore the off-the-beaten-path in Florida, and discover some new treasures for your bucket list!
+This guide is packed with insider tips on how to visit the best off-the-beaten path in Florida.
+So, without further ado, pack your sunscreen and camera and get ready to explore the off-the-beaten-path in Florida, and discover some new treasures at the Sunset State!

 - Go hiking: You will also find hiking trails, such as the Osprey Trail where you can observe the majestic American eagles!